-All information is provided as is and without any form of guarantee to the extent permitted by existing law.
-Although the publisher tries, to a reasonable extent, to provide reliable information in Design of timber structures Volumes 1-3, the publisher does not guarantee that the content is free of errors or mistakes and/or is complete or that the content is up-to-date and relevant to the user's needs.
+All information is provided in its present state and without any form of guarantee, to the extent permitted by prevailing legislation.
+Although the publisher has taken all reasonable steps to try and provide reliable information in Design of timber structures - Volume 3, the publisher does not guarantee that the content is free from errors, mistakes and/or omissions, or that the content is up to date and relevant to the user's needs.

-The publisher, Swedish Forest Industries Federation, provides no guarantee for any result of the use of the information contained in Design of timber structures Volumes 1-3.
-All use of information in Design of timber structures Volumes 1-3, is at the user's own liability and risk.
+The publisher, Swedish Forest Industries Federation, also provides no guarantees for any outcomes arising from use of the information contained in Design of timber structures - Volume 3.
+All use of information in Design of timber structures - Volume 3 is the user's own responsibility and is done at the user's risk.